dimawari/dimawari/README.md

 </p>

 <h1 align="center">Hi, I'm Eva</h1>
-<p align="center">Bulacan, Philippines · QA-in-Training · Systematic Debugger</p>
+<p align="center">Bulacan, Philippines · QA-in-Training · Systems Explorer</p>

 ---

 ## About Me

-Currently taking up a **BS in Information Systems**, and learning how systems are built — and how to break them (strategically).
+Currently taking up  **Bachelor of Science in Information Systems**, and learning how systems are built — and how to break them (strategically).

 - QA aspirant who enjoys finding issues before users do
 - Focused on **black box testing** and hands-on manual QA work